-BSc EER 2018-2019 - Article 41 Final Bachelor's exam
+Article 5 BSc EER 2018-2019 - Article 41 Final Bachelor's exam

-B3.
+Corresponding to Article B3.
 Bachelor in Economics and Business Economics, specialisation Emerging Markets and

-D2.
+Corresponding to Article D2.
 Bachelor in International Business, specialisation Emerging Markets

 The transitional regulations concern a change in the third year of the Emerging Markets specialisation.
 The courses Management & Organisation of Asian Enterprises (EBC2036) and Management and Organisation of Latin American Enterprises (EBC2159) will no longer be offered.